PrakharSrivastav/gql-server/README.md

 # gql-server
-Creating a graphql server with java-springboot
+Creating a graphql server with java-springboot.
+Added support for traceability using zipkin

 ## Scope
 This repository is used to create a graphql server.
 The idea is to expose queries and mutations for three entities: